jlumijarvi/gulp-frontend-template/README.md

 # gulp-frontend-template

-Gulp template for fluent frontend development with HTML, javascript and Sass.
+Gulp template for fluent frontend development tool chain with HTML, javascript and Sass.